You are invited to this year’s 4th annual Sustainability Fair. It’ll be great.

 Jokes aside, the system works and all the parts were easily purchased through Lee Valley.
 I would love to hear from others about how they’ve designed their watering systems.

-A bit about me: I am a first time councillor with the Town of Black Diamond in southern Alberta.
+A bit about me: I was elected as a first-time councillor in 2017 for the Town of Black Diamond, Alberta.
 I have a family; my spouse and I and our son.
 We own a duplex with my sister and share a front and backyard.
 We try not to argue too often.
 I am self-employed.
 I like dogs and horses.
 I try to do as much of what I enjoy in life as opposed to what I hate.
 Speaking of my dislikes: I try not to waste, I don’t like olives at all and crowds make me nervous.

 I look forward to sharing more about myself and what I see and do about town.
 Please feel free to contact me or leave comments.
 This blog is a place not just for me to ramble but for you to present your ideas, complaints, queries and thoughts.